 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; CR 09−115: am.
 (1) (d) and (g) Register May 2010 No. 653, eff.
 6−1−10; corrections in (1) (d) and (g), (4) (b) made under s.
 13.92 (4) (b) 7., Stats., Register January 2012 No. 673; renum. from DHS 172.33 Register June 2016 No. 726.

+76.335 Dog swims.
+(1) OPERATION. (a) Before the event, the water level shall be adjusted so that the pool water in the basin does not enter the recirculation system.
+P

+(b) Initial disinfectant residual must be 4 ppm free chlorine (8 ppm if cyanuric acid present).
+P

+(c) Registration of the dog and caretaker are required.
+Pf

+(d) Proof of current rabies vaccination required.
+P

+(e) Splash pads, spray features, play structures, whirlpools, diving boards and slides are prohibited from operation.
+Pf

+(f) Spray features must be turned off and any activity feature must be restricted.
+Pf

+(g) Grass or an alternate area shall be provided and accessible to patrons with their dogs with adequate space and trash receptacles.
+Pf

+(h) Pool water shall be drained by bypassing the filtration system, and in compliance with WI-DNR wastewater regulations.
+P

+(i) 1.
+Pool shall be scrubbed and cleaned after draining.
+P

+2. The pool shall be superchlorinated before startup occurs during the following season.
+P

+(j) Locker rooms may be closed but restrooms with handwashing facilities, and showers must be conveniently located.
+Pf

+(k) The responsible supervisor or designee shall be present at the pool before, during and after the dog swim event.
+P

+(l) Event shall be limited to 3 hours total from time when first dogs enter water.
+Pf

+(2) RULES.
+The following rules must be conveyed to patrons: (a) Only dogs are allowed in the pool, except in the event of an emergency.

+(b) Dogs must be capable of swimming unassisted by a human in the depth and type of pool used for the dog swim.

+(c) Dogs must be willing and comfortable participating in the swim.

+(d) Dogs exhibiting aggression must be removed immediately.

+(e) Dogs with an open cut or sore may not enter the water.

+(f) Dogs with loose stools may not enter the water.

+(g) Patron bringing dog must supervise the dog at all times.

+(h) Patrons must clean up any feces immediately and dispose of waste properly.

+(3) Dog swims shall comply with all applicable sections in ATCP 76.

-Subchapter V — Pool, Slide, and Water Attraction Construction and Design
+Subchapter VI — Pool Construction and Design

 ATCP 76.34 Pool design.
-(1) Any object or material not specifically approved under this chapter or ch.
-SPS 390 that may cause hazardous conditions or interfere with efficient operation of a pool, pool slide, waterslide, or water attraction, and deck may not be permitted in the pool area.
+(1) HAZARDOUS CONDITIONS.
+Any object or material not specifically approved under this chapter or ch.
+SPS 390 that may cause hazardous conditions or interfere with efficient operation of a pool, pool slide, waterslide, and deck may not be permitted in the pool area.

-All gates and doors into the pool area shall be maintained and checked for proper operation.
+GATES AND DOORS MAINTAINED. (a) All gates and doors into the pool area shall be maintained and checked for proper operation.

+(b) A self-closing latching and lockable mechanism shall install at least 54 inches from the bottom of the gate.

-Gates and doors shall be locked when the pool is not open to the public or is not in use.
+(c) Gates and doors shall be locked when the pool is not open to the public or is not in use.

-.
-All outdoor pool enclosures shall be at least 5 feet high.
+POOL ENCLOSURE HEIGHT.
+All pool enclosures shall be at least 5 feet high.

-All pool areas shall be enclosed and have
+ENCLOSURES AND ENTRANCES.
+All pool areas shall be enclosed P and have gates and doors that are: